asyncapi/php-template/template/README.md

 [//]: # "[![Total Downloads][ico-downloads]][link-downloads]"

-BrokerAPI is a wrapper for Message-driven API's built on top of most used industry plugins such as [PHP AMQP lib](https://packagist.org/packages/php-amqplib/php-amqplib) for RabbitMQ.
+AsyncAPI is a wrapper for Message-driven API's built on top of most used industry plugins such as [PHP AMQP lib](https://packagist.org/packages/php-amqplib/php-amqplib) for RabbitMQ.
 It is built for usage altogether with [AsyncAPI specs and generators](https://github.com/asyncapi/generator)

 ## Structure